 Year 10

-Pupils have been given an insight into Technology and Design throughout Key Stage 3 and the employment opportunities which exist in the world of work.
+All pupils have been given an insight into the different aspects of Technology and Design throughout Key Stage 3 as well as exploring the vast employment opportunities available within the world of work.
 This should give the opportunity to make an informed choice to which career path they wish to follow and the subject choices in Key Stage 4.

 GCSE/KS4: